metayeti/YABS.js/HOWTO.md

       "post_build.js -you -can -even -feed -it -parameters" ]
   }
-}
 ```

 Both the pre-build and post-build events are a script or list of scripts to be run upon entering the build.

-Please see the source code of `pre_build.js` and `post_build.js` for more detail.
+Please see the source code of `pre_build.js` and `post_build.js` for more detail and pay close attention to the commented text.

-The `pre_build.js` demonstrates a synchronous script that outputs some text and shows how arguments can be extracted.
-It then outputs the build source and destination directories.
+`pre_build.js` demonstrates a synchronous script that outputs some text.
+It also shows how arguments from YABS.js can be extracted.
+It outputs the build source and destination directories.
 This script exits automatically.

-The `post_build.js` demonstrates an asynchronous script that halts the build for 2 seconds before continuing using `process.send`.
-This script also shows how to extract the parameters fed by the build instructions file.
+`post_build.js` demonstrates an asynchronous script that halts the build for 2 seconds before continuing using `process.send`.
+This script also shows how to extract the extra parameters that were defined in the build instructions file.

 To build this example, run `node build examples/events` from the repository root.

 ### 7.8.
 Game

 This example is found in [/examples/game](/examples/game).

+This example demonstrates a simple game built on the myst.js engine.

+To build this example, run `node build examples/game` from the repository root.